athornton/gnusto-frotz-tops20/README.md

 ### Compiling that source

-Copy those files to a TOPS-20 system and compile them with `cc -o frotz *.c`.
+Copy those files to a TOPS-20 system (e.g. FTP in text mode) and compile them with `cc -o frotz *.c`.
 That will generate `frotz.exe`, which is the TOPS-20 executable.

 I'm using
 [the late Mark Crispin's "Panda" distribution of TOPS-20](http://panda.trailing-edge.com/)